KevinSaephanh/algoprotoday/README.md

 ## Features

 -   User authentication (register/login)
-- Users have access to popular technical interview questions ranging from "easy" to "pro"
+-   Registered users have access to popular technical interview questions ranging from "easy" to "pro"
-- Users can also conduct mock interviews
+-   This app also features a code editor (react-ace) and compiler/executor (jdoodle) where registered users can take on challenges or play around with the editor.

 ## Build Status

-In progress.
+In development.
 Backend is fully functional, but frontend is incomplete.
-Mock interviews are non-accessible and there is no compiler api to compile and run code that the user inputs
+Needs more UI updates and features.

 ## Built With

 -   MongoDB (database)
 -   Express (back end framework)
 -   React (front end framework)
 -   Redux (state management)
 -   Nodejs (runtime environment)

 ### devDependencies

 -   concurrently
 -   nodemon

 # Sample Code